-Yucca plants infested with this bug will start to show yellow spots on the leaf blades.
+Yucca plants infested with this bug start to show yellow spots on the leaf blades.
 In addition, the bugs leave dark brown specks of feces on the plant.
-The overall green color of the plant will fade into a yellowish hue leading the plant owner to think it may just needs more water.
-The plant is drying out, but only because of the constant drain on its liquids by the hungry Yucca Plant Bug.
-Eventually, if left unchecked, a population of bugs can kill the entire yucca.
+The overall green color of the plant will fade into a yellowish hue leading the plant owner to think it may just need more water.
+While it is true that the plant is drying out, it is actually because of the constant drain on its internal liquids by the hungry Yucca Plant Bug.
+Eventually, if left unchecked, a population of these bugs can kill the entire yucca.

 Yucca Plant Bugs are fast reproducers.
 Three to five generations can develop each year.
 Females implant their fertilized eggs into the leaves of the yucca.
 Late season eggs will overwinter and hatch in the spring.
 Their young nymphs are much smaller versions of the adult (about 1 mm long).
 Due to this fast turnover, plant owners seeking to save an infested plant need to apply an insecticidal soap treatment more than just once.
 Incomplete insecticide coverage may allow some bugs or eggs to survive and reestablish the population.
 Beyond chemical control, only a deep frost seems to kill the nymphs and adults, though implanted eggs will stay dormant and hatch in warmer months.

 Size (Adult; Length): 1mm to 4mm (0.04in to 0.16in)

 Colors: black, red, orange, brown

 Descriptors: tiny, shy, scared, flying, clusters, garden pest